 The modified retrospective transition allows application of the new standard at the adoption date and the recognition of a cumulative-effect adjustment to the opening balance of net assets in the period of adoption with no adjustment to previously reported results.
-In accordance with this approach, the Association's financial statements for periods prior to July 1, 2022 were not revised to reflect the new lease accounting guidance.
-The Association also elected the package of practical expedients permitted under the transition guidance within the new standard which, among other things, allowed the carry forward of historical lease classification.
+In accordance with this approach, the Association's financial statements for periods prior to July 1, 2023 were not revised to reflect the new accounting guidance.
+The adoption did not have a material impact on the Association's financial statements as of and for the year ended June 30, 2024.